CHARLESTON HISTORICAL WEEKEND

-Travel to a time where men were notably gallant, women were Southern belles, and slaves worked the land to support the lavish lifestyles of their owners.
 Charleston, the South Carolina port city founded in 1670, is defined by cobblestone streets, horse-drawn carriages and pastel antebellum houses.
-Stroll along the Battery promenade and the Waterfront Park, cruise to Fort Sumter, a federal stronghold where the first shots of the Civil War rang out and hear the stories at the well preserved plantations and gardens.
+Join our singles group as we stroll along King street, cruise to Fort Sumter, a federal stronghold where the first shots of the Civil War were fired and hear the stories of the well-preserved plantations and gardens.

 Day 1: Charleston

-Your singles weekend begins when you land in Charleston Airport (CHS) and make your way to our hotel, the Embassy Suites by Hilton Charleston Historic District.
-A historic landmark, within the walls of the original Citadel, the Embassy Suites Historic Charleston is a grand restoration and is well located, adjacent to Marion Square, and walking distance to many major Charleston attractions.
+Your singles weekend begins when you land in Charleston Airport (CHS) and make your way to our hotel, the Hyatt Place Charleston Historic District, centrally located in the Upper King Historic District and walking distance to many major Charleston attractions.

-At 5:00pm meet your fellow travelers and your singles group leader for a stroll down King Street and to get a bite to eat (not included).
-At more than 300 years old, named for King Charles II of England, King Street is the second most historically and architecturally significant street in downtown Charleston.
-Today King Street boasts some of the city’s trendiest restaurants and sophisticated cocktail scenes along with hotels, art galleries, a lively nightlife and exceptional shopping.
+At 6:00 pm meet your fellow travelers and group leader for a stroll down King Street and to get a bite to eat (not included).
+At more than 300 years old, King Street is the second most historically and architecturally significant street in downtown Charleston.
+Today the street boasts some of the city’s trendiest restaurants and sophisticated cocktail scenes along with hotels, art galleries, a lively nightlife and exceptional shopping.

 Day 2: Magnolia Plantation – Welcome Dinner

-Day 3: Aquarium – Fort Sumter Tour & Cruise – Carriage Ride – Charleston City Market
+Day 3: Fort Sumter Tour & Cruise – Old Slave Mart – Charleston City Market

+After breakfast, we ride the orange shuttle to the Ft.
+Sumter Visitor and Education Center to catch the ferry and begin our tour.
 The first shots of the American Civil War were fired on Fort Sumter at approximately 4:30 a.m. on April 12th, 1861.
 Fort Sumter surrendered 34 hours later, and Union forces tried for nearly four years to take it back.
-Walk in the steps of those who shaped this nation alongside a National Park Ranger guide, and take in the stunning scene of historic Charleston as we cruise the harbor en route to the fort.
-The knowledgeable Park Rangers at Fort Sumter will relay stories of courageous heroes in action from the Civil War’s first battle.
+Walk in the steps of those who shaped this nation alongside a National Park Ranger guide, and take in the stunning scene of historic Charleston as we cruise the harbor on our way to the fort.
+The knowledgeable Park Rangers at Fort Sumter will relay detailed stories of courageous heroes in action from the Civil War’s first battle.